Come Join Us!

 St. Martin Mission Society

 Mission Societies are asked to help the poor whether at home, out of state, or abroad.
 The society helps through financial or material donations.
 They donate quilts, layettes, mittens and hats, rosaries, school supplies, dental hygiene bags, and children’s clothes.
-The society holds two bake sales each year in conjunction with the soup sales.
+The society holds a bake sale each year in conjunction with the Easter Egg Hunt.
 They also help those in need through financial donations to local families in need and to young people who help the poor in other countries.
 They also help several organizations who help the poor such as Sharing & Caring Hands, Common Hope and the Poor Clares.